 Throughout the course you will be assessed on the various units by online exams plus written and practical assessments.

 You will also have the opportunity to undertake work placements, which could lead to amazing opportunities.
 All students will complete a one-week work placement for every year of their course.
 Many of our previous students have gone above and beyond to complete additional voluntary work.
 This has even led to past students securing apprenticeship and part-time work opportunities

 What will the course lead on to?

 A career in the electrical industry will open up a world of opportunities, as the industry has an abundance of jobs available for newly trained electricians.
 As your career progresses, you could move into design engineering, project management, consultancy work, or training.
 You could even become self-employed and be your own boss.
-After successfully completing this course, you could progress onto the City & Guilds 2391 Level 3 Inspection and Testing course or complete a City and Guilds 2382 17th Edition Wiring Regulations course.
+After successfully completing this course, you could progress onto the City & Guilds 2391 Level 3 Inspection and Testing course or complete the18th Edition Wiring Regulations course.

 Are there any links with industry and university?

 Working with employers is a key component of this course and will help prepare you for your next step.
 You will compete in competitions as well as taking part in regular site visits, with employers observing your work so you can show off your skills.
 We work with employers such as Napit, Crabtree, IET, and Aico Ltd, to ensure that your knowledge is up to date with current industry standards.
 Speaking to and working with professionals in the industry is an integral part of this course.
 Paul Meenan, a leading industry professional who works for E5 and Network Rail, delivers useful demonstrations and fascinating talks to give a real insight into this career.